Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Simulation Evaluation

 \section{Simulation Evaluation}

-Simulations have been developed and executed using the Qoala Simulator \cite{van2025qoala}, which offers a user-friendly Python API that allows users to mimic both the software and hardware of real quantum network nodes, execute quantum programs, and gather statistics.
+Simulations have been developed and executed using Qoala~\cite{van2025qoala}, which provides an execution environment for quantum network nodes, modeling the node’s classical and quantum components and the runtime coordination between them.
+It represents programs in a form that combines host code, local quantum routines, and entanglement-request routines, and it uses a task-based scheduler to manage dependencies, asynchronous execution, and the interaction between classical control and quantum operations.
+The Qoala simulator offers a user-friendly Python API that allows users to mimic both the software and hardware of real quantum network nodes, execute quantum programs, and gather statistics.